artsy/relay-workshop/src/exercises/03-Testing-Queries/README.md

 So far we've built an app that queries data.
 As good dev citizens, we want to write some tests to make sure our app is displaying what we think it's displaying.
 This will help us prevent future regressions, as well as document our expectations of the system for future developers.

+When we test our Relay components at Artsy, we typically test at the FragmentContainer level.
+[It is possible to test at the QueryRenderer level](https://relay.dev/docs/guides/testing-relay-components/#relay-component-test), but those are essentially integration tests of multiple fragments, and we typically get just as much value out of testing in a slightly more isolated manner.
+This exercise will demonstrate testing at the FragmentContainer level.

-We are going to use [Jest][jest], [`relay-test-utils`][relay-test-utils], and [React Testing Library][react-testing-library] to write unit tests for our components that use Relay.
+We are going to use [Jest][jest], [`relay-test-utils`][relay-test-utils], and [React Testing Library][react-testing-library] to write a unit test for a FragmentContainer.
 There are three main Relay modules that we'll use in our tests (we'll go more into these later):

 - `createMockEnvironment`
 - `MockPayloadGenerator`